 She received a BA in Religious Studies from Stetson University and a MS in Art Therapy from Florida State University.
 Amy has published works and presented internationally on assessments in art therapy, papermaking, art therapy and technology, mandalas, clinician self-care through art therapy, and the relationship between art therapy and arts in medicine.

 Amy uses a variety of artistic media to help improve and enhance her clients’ physical, mental, and emotional wellbeing.
 She has worked with people coping with substance abuse, eating disorders, behavioral health, psychiatric issues, and palliative care.
 Her primary focus is child and adolescent mental healthcare in medical settings.

 Amy’s formalized studio training is in traditional photography, but she has evolved into a mixed media artist.
 She manipulates created or found digital images, abandoned objects, collage, pencil, pen, pastel, and paint.
 She specializes in the creation and understanding of mandalas

 Why Arts in Medicine?

-Amy grew up in a medical-oriented family.
+Amy grew up in a medically-oriented family.
 Her father and brother are physicians; her mother was a medical technician and university professor.
 Conversations at the dinner table often involved healthcare.
 Amy also developed an early fascination with the arts.